eventide-project/dependency/README.md

 e.anything # => NoMethodError is raised
 ```

-### A Strict Null Object that Provides a Specialized Null Object
+## Specialized Substitute

-If the class used to define the null object's strict interface has an inner `NullObject` namespace that has a `build` method, the null object will be the object returned from that build method.
+If the class used to define the null object's strict interface has an inner `Substitute` namespace that has a `build` method, the null object will be the object returned from that build method.

-_NOTE: Use this if a custom null object implementation is needed._

 ```ruby
 class SomeDependency